 Argan oil is a cosmetic used by both men and women for skin, hair, and massage.
 But you could also dip bread in it – it’s delicious!
 For cooks, though, saffron is great.
 And djellaba – those pointy slippers made of leather – are easy to take as gifts.

 This is a gay tour, whereas homosexuality is illegal in Morocco.
 Can you tell potential visitors what they can expect?

-Morocco is conversative in many ways – and liberal in many ways.
-When it comes to homosexuality many are still closed-minded, but people that work in tourism understand.
-The local guides, drivers and hotel workers that work with us know so you won’t have any issues.
-And hey, in Morocco we have gay men as well.
-Some gay men are more educated, or have more power, and they’re not afraid to show it.
+Morocco is conservative in many ways – and liberal in many ways.
+When it comes to homosexuality, many are still closed-minded, but people that work in tourism understand.
+The local guides, drivers and hotel workers that work with us know, so you won’t have any issues.
+And hey, in Morocco, we have gay men as well.
+Some gay men are more educated or have more power, and they’re not afraid to show it.
 With education comes understanding and empathy.
-Ironically two men holding hands in Morocco is common and just means you’re good friends.
+Ironically two men holding hands in Morocco is common and means you’re good friends.

 What was your earliest exposure to gay culture, and how did you come to embrace the community?

-In every tour (well before Out Adventures) I seemed to have gay people.
+On every tour (well before Out Adventures), I seemed to have gay people.
 They’d mention their (same-sex) boyfriend or girlfriend back home.
-Or you ask a man about his wife and he explains he doesn’t like women.
+Or you ask a man about his wife, and he explains he doesn’t like women.
 So people in tourism quickly understand that it’s about personal freedom.
 It’s not a shock.

-Rob (our owner) has said it’s one-on-one conversations that really change people.
+Rob (our owner) has said one-on-one conversations really change people.